The history of OEM vs. PMA brake parts manufacturers is a long war of words.

 “PMA” is an acronym for “Parts Manufacturer Approval.”
 It is both a design and production approval issued by the FAA.
 Basically, the FAA permits the manufacture of replacement parts for aircraft if the part has been tested and meets FAA standards for airworthiness and the part is manufactured in accordance with FAA approved procedures.

 The replacement parts market started back in the 1950s with specialty manufacturers catering to enthusiast pilots in need of parts for obsolete WWII planes.
 Gradually, small manufacturers sprung up to offer replacement parts for contemporary aircraft.
 Over the years, regulations were added that more closely aligned the certification rules for the PMA parts industry with those of the OEM and Production Certificate holders.

 In 2011, FAA Part 21 regulations were revised.
 They now more clearly identify PMA as a special type of production certificate and eliminate many distinctions between OEM and PMA manufacturing.
-PMA regulations now also reference FAA regulation 21.137 which is the regulation defining the elements of a quality system for ALL production approval holders.
+PMA regulations now also reference FAA regulation 21.137, which is the regulation defining the elements of a quality system for all production approval holders.

 Breaking the OEM Stranglehold

 For years, OEMs not only enjoyed a virtual monopoly on replacement parts, they also had carte blanche to raise their already high prices every year.
 Great for OEMs, terrible for flying enthusiasts.
 Compounding the misery, OEM parts were often backordered for weeks or months.